 In this workshop we’ll go through an overview of the

-different types of root systems, how to determine the best times for particular plants, and hands-on
+different types of root systems, how to determine the best times

-can be made from just one overgrown patch of
+many divisions can be made from just one overgrown patch of

 daylily, hosta, coral bell, Iris, Dahlia, or ornamental grass.
 Ornamental

 Grasses in particular are very tricky to divide, and we'll be

 demonstrating at least one type.